okcashpro/okcash/README.md

 --------------------

-OK is multi chain and open-source; its design is public, nobody owns or controls OK and everyone can take part.
+OK is multi-chain and open-source; its design is public, nobody owns or controls OK and everyone can take part.

 Okcash is a decentralized and established hybrid cryptocurrency that started on Nov 24th 2014.
 OK was mined (PoW-Scrypt) and evolved to be stake-able (PoS-LTSS-Sha256).